bdetwiler/draft-detecting-unwanted-location-trackers/charter/charter-detecting-unwanted-location-trackers.md

 * This includes considerations for addressing legacy trackers that cannot update to the DULT protocol.

 The WG will not standardize an end-to-end platform-based unwanted tracking detection system or define requirements for interactions between accessory manufacturers and law enforcement.
 In addition, these items are out-of-scope:
- * Mechanisms for detecting whether a tracking accessory implements the DULT protocol or allowing a tracking accessory to attest that it implements the protocol

 Since most of the existing tracking accessories use Bluetooth, the DULT WG will coordinate as needed with the IETF 6lo WG and Bluetooth SIG.